 "... an excellent choice for advanced undergraduate or graduate courses and readers interested in issues of sustainability, rural development, planning, and the human-nature reladonship." - Terrie Clark, Rural Sociology

-The non-violent "Singing Revolution" achieved independence for Latvia and its Baltic neighbors, Estonia and Latvia, in 1991.
+The non-violent "Singing Revolution" achieved independence for Latvia and its Baltic neighbors, Estonia and Lithuania, in 1991.
 During those dangerous but exciting years, I helped advance the Latvian cause in Washington and collaborated with environmentalists in Latvia.

-I went back to school in 1992, earning a Ph.D. in political science in 2001, in a field now known as post-Soviet studies.
+I went back to school in 1992, earning a Ph.D. in political science in a field now known as post-Soviet studies.
 During nearly two years of fieldwork in Latvia, I studied how reintegration into Europe was influencing Latvian approaches to natural-resource management.

 This research culminated in my 2006 book, Nature and National Identity after Communism, which explores how competing discourses of Latvianness informed debates over biodiversity conservation, sustainable forestry, national parks, and rural development.
 My case study of a coastal wetland ecosystem restoration project involving reintroduction of wild horses was one of the first academic studies of "rewilding."